javiercanadillas/asm-gke/Readme.md

-# Introduction
+# Getting started with Anthos Service Mesh on GKE

-**[Updated to ASM 1.10.4-14]**
+ ## Introduction - UPDATE

-This repo contains all the necessary artifacts to go from zero to demo the latest version of Anthos Service Mesh, ASM 1.10.4.
-If you want to use it with previous AMS versions, the script will work, you just have to edit it and modify the variables `ISTIO_MAJOR`, `ISTIO_MINOR` and `ASM_SUBVER`.
+This repo contains all the necessary artifacts to go from zero to demo the latest version of Anthos Service Mesh using the ASM managed version (Control plane and Data plane).

-`asm_gke` automates the deployment and destruction of a Anthos Service Mesh GKE enabled cluster in GCP.
-The script is designed to work witht the [ASM installation script](https://cloud.google.com/service-mesh/docs/scripted-install/reference) provided by Google Cloud.
+`asmdemoctl` automates the deployment and destruction of a Anthos Service Mesh GKE enabled cluster in GCP.
+The script is designed to work with the `asmcli` channel under the hood as well as the stable ASM channel.

 The script is designed to work with GCP's Cloud Shell.
 You will need editor permissions on a GCP project and, if you're a googler, GCE enforcer disabled.

-# Setting up the environment
+## Setting up the environment

 Open Cloud Shell, and make sure your active project is the one you want to deploy everything in: